gatsbyjs/gatsby/docs/blog/2020-01-08-git-workflows/index.md

   <img src={doubleWorkSvg} aria-describedby="git-double-work" />
 </Breakout>

-<VisuallyHidden id="git-double-work">After changing the base, we're left with this chain of commits: S, A, B, D, M, E. The "S" commit includes all the work from our first incremental branch, but that same work is included in commits A, B, D, M.</VisuallyHidden>
+<VisuallyHidden id="git-double-work">This image shows the string of commits that occurs when changing the base.
+The string of commits is: S, A, B, D, M, E. The first commit is circled with the label "Part 1", since it includes the work contained in the "pt1" branch.
+Commits A, B, D, and M are circled as well, with the label "Also Part 1".
+This image demonstrates the problem: that the same work is repeated twice in the history.</VisuallyHidden>

 The Git history pollution isn't a huge deal, since we'll have the chance to squash or clean this up before deploying, but it can lead to weird issues and nonsensical conflicts.